 As much as spiritism is imbued with modernity, modernity as seen through architecture is filled with arcane spiritualism.
 One is the persistent belief that the spirit of social well-being, moral and physical health can be compressed and encased in concrete, and promoted through adherence to cleanliness, asceticism, and purity in construction and plan.

-The Magnetic Chain, is up on Tank Magazine.
+The Magnetic Chain is published by Tank Magazine.